CBall02/Scotty-Twitch-Quote-Converter/README.md

 After confirming that the quote format is correct, the console will show that you are connected to chat.
 To test the connection is working, type `!ping` in Twitch chat.

 To transfer the quotes, type in Twitch chat `!importscottyquotes`.
-This will then prompt you in the console to confirm the formatting is correct one more time.
+This will then prompt you in the __CONSOLE__ to confirm the formatting is correct one more time.
 Once you confirm, the bot will start adding the quotes to the new bot.

 Any quotes that the program detects as problematic will be outputed to the console.
 They will still be added but will need to be fixed manually.
 * The IDs given by the console are the ScottyBot ID.